 A lot has changed since Microsoft embraced its “New Ways of Working” model more than a decade ago.
 The transition to the Cloud facilitated the shift from a linear model based on licenses to one based on an ecosystem of partners and platforms.
 Collaboration has become even more crucial, and designing a physical workplace to support evolving new work styles is essential.

 Inspired by business psychologist and author Tony Crabbe’s book, “Busy: How to Thrive in a World of Too Much,” Microsoft took up the challenge of reimagining its Amsterdam office and designing a space that offers employees and visitors a unique experience where they can touch and feel the essence of what Microsoft is about, regardless of whether they are there in person or virtually.

-Today, Microsoft’s new building has become a vibrant hub for collaboration while also paying special attention to individual needs and rituals.
+Today, Microsoft’s new building, developed in collaboration with the architectural firm d/dock, has become a vibrant hub for collaboration while also paying special attention to individual needs and rituals.
 According to Joris Haverkort, director of the Microsoft Experience Center, “Digital transformation is what’s driving our conversations with our customers.
 It is what we all have in common and as Microsoft we want to share how things can be done differently.
 For example, today you do not just work together with colleagues, but with customers and partners as well.
 We team up!”

 Enabling digital transformation must be addressed through four lenses, says Haverkort: